 The School of Law treats compliance with the Honor Code as each student’s most serious obligation.
 Every student is responsible for being aware of the provisions of the Code.
-In familiarizing yourself with the standards to which you will be held, you should keep in mind that the University’s Code of Student Rights and Responsibilities is an integral part of the School of Law’s Honor Code; as set forth in the Preamble immediately below.
+In familiarizing yourself with the standards to which you will be held, you should keep in mind that the University’s Code of Student Rights and Responsibilities is an integral part of the School of Law’s Honor Code, as set forth in the Preamble immediately below.
 For example, the Code of Student Rights and Responsibilities contains an explicit definition of what constitutes plagiarism, and a violation of that provision is, per force, a violation of the School of Law’s Honor Code.
-The Code of Student Rights and Responsibilities is available in this handbook and on the University’s website.

 Each year, the number of Honor Code proceedings varies.
 These matters include issues of: